codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 - `APP_STORE_CONNECT_PRIVATE_KEY`

   This is the private API key downloaded from App Store Connect.
-Encrypt the **contents** of the file and secure value to the environment variable.
+You'll need to click **Secure** to encrypt the **contents** of the file and save it to the environment variable.

 - `CERTIFICATE_PRIVATE_KEY`

   An RSA 2048 bit private key to be included in the [signing certificate](https://help.apple.com/xcode/mac/current/#/dev1c7c2c67d) that Codemagic creates.
 You can use an existing key or create a new 2048 bit RSA key by running the command below in your terminal.
 Running the command line will create private and public keys.
-Note that you should secure the **contents** of the private file and save the values in Environment Variables Section.
+Note that you should click **secure** the **contents** of the private file in the **Environment Variables** Section.

 ```bash
 ssh-keygen -t rsa -b 2048 -m PEM -f ~/Desktop/codemagic_private_key -q -N ""